 In my previous articles, I talked about the strength and conditioning benefits of doing kettlebell swings.
 Here I will share my insights on how I use KB swings for cardio.

-In this article I will show you many options how to can use this great tool.
+In this article, I will show you many options on how to can use this great tool.

 Instead of doing 20-minute cardio on the treadmill or elliptical, why don’t you try this simple, yet very demanding complex.
 Kettlebell swing with the plank.